 While Excel macros and these Excel automation examples make it easy to use and helpful, there are still limitations of the application that augur well for the addition of automation software.
 Let’s take a look at some useful Excel automation tricks that will supercharge your spreadsheets.

-6. Benefits of Excel Automation
+4. The Benefits of Excel Automation for Finance Teams

 Some actions that Excel is able to automate include: